maureeungaro/clas12-systems/README.md

 ## CLAS12 Screenshots

-The screenshots are produced by the ci screpts
+The ci produce a pdf screenshot for each variations in all systems:

 - Targets